FossifyOrg/General-Discussion/README.md

 ## Contribution rules for developers

-1. Every project contains a `.editorconfig` file, with definitions of required indentations, newlines, etc.
+These rules exist to keep the codebase consistent, maintainable and easy to build on.
+Please read them carefully before contributing.

-2. Always format the code (`Ctrl + Alt + L`) and optimize imports (`Ctrl + Alt + O`) before creating a pull request.
+1. Always format the code (Ctrl + Alt + L) and optimize imports (Ctrl + Alt + O) before submitting a pull request.
-3. If you add a new icon, make sure it is prefixed with "ic_", it is white, and try using vectors.
+2. If you add a new icon, prefix it with `ic_`, make sure it is white, and use vector drawables whenever possible.
-4. If you change something in the UI, test the visibility with all themes, including Black & White and System default (Material You) on Android 12+.
-Test the changes by using the biggest system font size too.
+3. If you make UI changes, test them with all themes including Light, Dark, Black & White, and System default (on Android 12 and above).
+Also test with the largest system font size.
-5. Use the existing code style and naming conventions; do not bring your own style.
+4. Follow the existing code style and naming conventions.
+Do not introduce your own style.
+Blending in is the best way to maintain consistency.
-6. Always use brackets, even at 1 liner "if", "return" or "continue" statements, etc.
+5. Always use brackets, even for one-line `if`, `return`, or `continue` statements.
-7. If you add a new model or work with Gson, test the build in release mode with Proguard enabled as well.
+6. Use clear, descriptive commit messages.
+Avoid generic messages like “fix” or “update.”
+Comment your code only when necessary.
+Avoid obvious comments, and use commit messages to explain the intent behind changes when needed.
-8. There is no real functionality change between build flavors, only some About button visibility differences, Rate Us dialog, and More Apps From Us buttons not showing up or so.
+7. Before fixing a bug or adding a feature, make sure it is already reported in the repository, is open, and does not have the `needs triage` label.
+If the issue is closed or still has `needs triage` label, your PR will likely be rejected.
+The only exception is for critical bugs that have not been classified yet.
-9. Before fixing a bug or adding a new feature, ensure it’s already reported or requested in the repository, open, and doesn’t have the `needs triage` label.
-If the issue is closed or has `needs triage` label, your PR will likely be rejected.
-The only exceptions are critical bugs that we weren't able to classify yet.
+8. Do not submit incomplete or bare-bones pull requests.
+They will likely be rejected.
+Every change should be well-researched, thoroughly tested, and production-ready.
+Small adjustments are fine, but if it is not ready for real-world usage, it is not ready for a PR.
+Avoid using PRs as a way to brainstorm or ask “what if?” questions.
+Use relevant issues or discussions for that instead.
+If you’re unsure how to design a feature, feel free to take inspiration from other popular apps.
-10. PRs altering build configuration, dependencies or SDK updates won't be accepted unless explicitly requested.
+9. Pull requests that modify build configuration, dependencies, or SDK versions will not be accepted unless explicitly requested.

 ---